Lesson 12. In-game chat: how to deal with trolls and not become one yourself

 you might be the one who ends up breaking the rules and getting banned.
 So stay polite and simply close the dialogue.

 As you see, it's all pretty simple.
-In the next lesson, we'll talk about how to set up the hello world!'s leading messaging app for gamers — Discord.
+In the next lesson, we'll talk about how to set up the world's leading messaging app for gamers — Discord.

 Someone insulted you while playing online, and threatens you with a complaint.
 What should you do?
 List all the options that will resolve the situation and keep your nose out of trouble.